Anomaly and

 analysis to further improve the accuracy of the dataset, which can provide data

-support to study the spatio-temporal variation of shallow ground temperature in
+support to study the spatial-temporal variation of shallow ground temperature

 2 Metadata of the Dataset